ow-mods/owml/docs/content/pages/guides/getting_started.md

 Set the project name to the name of your mod, **please note this should NOT have spaces or special characters in it**.
 The standard casing for projects is PascalCase, which involves capitalizing the start of every word and removing spaces.

-On the next sreen, set author name to the name you want to appear in the manager and on the website, **this should also not contain spaces**
+On the next screen, set author name to the name you want to appear in the manager and on the website, **this should also not contain spaces**

 Finally, click "Create Project"